 2. Submit Your Intent to Enroll

-Note: Submit this form only if you have received an acceptance letter from the Office of Admissions.
+Note: Submit your online Intent to Enroll form only if you have received an acceptance letter from the Office of Admissions.

 Students admitted through the Auto Admit process do not have to submit an Intent to Enroll form.
 Once admitted, the student’s home campus will automatically be updated to UH West Oʻahu.